 To learn more about our Outreach Programs, contact firstname.lastname@example.org or (530) 265-8454

 Health Outreach Program Report – The Sierra Fund’s 1-year pilot outreach program about environmental health threats associated with abandoned mines

-Angler Survey Project – The Sierra Fund’s study to learn about mercury exposure potential from eating locally caught fish
+Gold Country Angler Survey – The Sierra Fund’s study to learn about mercury exposure potential from eating locally caught fish

-Trails Assessment Project – The Sierra Fund’s study to learn about exposure potential from recreating on trails that go through historic mine sites
+Recreational Trails and Abandoned Mines Assessment – The Sierra Fund’s study to learn about exposure potential from recreating on trails that go through historic mine sites